 Depending on your situation, this might be the type of thing you have outlined in a dating profile––some call it a highlight reel.
 Without bragging, find some tactful ways to show her all your top traits.
 Confidence is key, but keep it smooth.

-Flattery, spoken interest and quality time spent together are vital components to making a girl fall in love with you.
+Flattery, spoken interest and quality time spent together are vital components to making a girl fall in love with you (or seducing her, if you prefer something short-term).
 Even so, maintaining a healthy level of independence is also essential.